brianedmonds90/CFG-Hip-Hop/README.md

 ### Installation and run
 1. Install a prebuilt package of HIPHOP.
 Follow the directions at the following link: https://github.com/facebook/hhvm/wiki#installing-pre-built-packages-for-hhvm
 2. Install Java
-2. Download the cfg_php.zip
+2. Download the repository as a compressed zip file.
-3. Unzip the compressed package and navigate to orso_research/
+3. Unzip the compressed package and navigate to php2014-master/
 4. run ./cfg_php.sh $1
 	where $1 is the local path to your php files
 5. Your output .dot files will be in the graphviz directory, showing a CFG for every function in your PHP code